smartcontractkit/documentation/docs/Using Randomness/get-a-random-number.md

 ## Clean up

-After you are done with this contract and the subscription, you can retrieve the unused testnet LINK to use with other examples.
+After you are done with this contract and the subscription, you can retrieve the remaining testnet LINK to use with other examples.

 1. In the [Subscription Manager](https://vrf.chain.link/), click the ID of your new subscription under the **My Subscriptions** list.
 The subscription details page opens.